 The ACD may waive the minimum levels (and initial charge) at its discretion.
+Where the share class is in a currency other than pounds sterling, the investment minimum figures should be read as being to the equivalent amount in the relevant other currency.

-The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 October each year (from 1 October 2019).
+The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 October each year (from 1 October 2024).
 In the event of negative inflation, the fixed element of the fee will remain unchanged.